pierre-l/Pierre-s-Distributed-Experiments/pow/README.md

 This project inherits the benefits and limitations of PDE's [Network Simulator](../network_simulator).

 An additional compromise is the delay enforced on mining iterations: a node will try to mine a new block every X milliseconds and not continuously.
+This helps in making sure that all nodes are equal and benefit from the same mining capacity.